Comcast suffers outage of video, broadband services across parts of U.S.

-Comcast, the nation's largest broadband provider and one of the largest pay-TV providers, was hit with a nationwide outage of some services Friday.
+Comcast, the nation's largest broadband provider and one of the largest pay-TV providers, had a nationwide outage of some services Friday.

-The Philadelphia-based company confirmed it was aware Friday afternoon some of its TV, broadband and telephone customers across the U.S. were affected.
+The Philadelphia-based company said it was aware Friday afternoon some of its TV, broadband and telephone customers across the U.S. were affected.

 The apparent cause?
 A cut in a vital fiber at one of its large network partners.